zmwangx/caterpillar/README.md

 The filenames (or paths) are relative to the parent directory of the manifest file.
 The tab character is not allowed in the filenames (or paths).

+Comments that start with `#` are allowed in the manifest file.

 Most options for normal mode are also allowed in the batch mode, as are options set in the configuration file.

 ## Configuration